 It took another ten years before I, in 2005, enrolled in another teacher training course and started teaching.
 A year later I embarked on a 4 year full time university degree in Āyurveda.
 I am a fully qualified Āyurvedic practitioner (BSc, PGDip) and author of my forthcoming book on the Āyurvedic and yogic perspective on the menstrual cycle.

 Passionate about women’s wellbeing (physical, emotional, energetic) I am a pregnancy and postnatal yoga teacher and teacher trainer, educated in pelvic health and offers classes, trainings and consultations.

-Aside from being a yoga teacher, pregnancy and postnatal yoga teacher, ayurvedic practitioner she has also trained in clinical aromatherapy, various massage techniques, reiki, pelvic steam, flower essences and is forever a student of life, yoga and Ayurveda.
+Aside from being a yoga teacher, pregnancy and postnatal yoga teacher, ayurvedic practitioner I have also trained in clinical aromatherapy, various massage techniques, reiki, pelvic steam, flower essences and am forever a student of life, yoga and Ayurveda.